Webcam

 Road Conditions

-Arctic Valley Road is being plowed this morning.
-Please exercise caution, and note that pullouts have not been sanded.
+Arctic Valley Road was plowed Thursday and is in good winter driving condition.
 AWD/4WD vehicles are always recommended.
 Please drive smart!

 Below is the current schedule for military live fire exercises on Arctic Valley Road: